 It is encouraging that our pooled estimates of lifespan from the MRR (6.0 days) and dissection (5.5 days) analyses are comparable and that there was a positive (although insignificant) correlation between corresponding species-level estimates.
 Across genera, the greatest discrepancy in estimates was for Aedes, with 8.1 days estimated from the MRR studies compared to 3.5 days from the dissection analysis.
 This was followed by Culex (2.9 days from the MRRs versus 4.9 days from dissection) with the smallest discrepancy for Anopheles (6.8 versus 6.4 days).
 Some of the diﬀerences in estimates between the two approaches are likely due to environmental and genetic diﬀerences between mosquitoes included in this analysis.
 However, we believe that part of the discrepancy can be explained by the assumptions required to analyse each field method and speculate that diﬀerences in dispersal rate may be responsible.
 Both Anopheles and Culex mosquitoes are generally thought to fly farther than Aedes [Charles, do you have a reference here?], meaning that the estimates from MRR-based approaches will be most downwardly-biased for these genera.
 This is supported by our results since the dissection-based estimates (themselves not reliant on assumptions about dispersal) are similar or exceed the MRR estimates for Anopheles and Culex mosquitoes, but not for Aedes.

-In our study, we determined that mosquito senescence could better explain patterns of mortality in only a minority of cases across both experimental approaches, contrasting with evidence from some laboratory studies (Styer et al., 2007; Dawes et al., 2009) and field experiments (Harrington et al., 2014).
+Our conclusion that mosquito senescence is apparent in only a minority of cases across both experimental approaches contrasts with evidence from some laboratory studies (Styer et al., 2007; Dawes et al., 2009) and field experiments (Harrington et al., 2014).
 To determine if experimental characteristics were responsible for our inability to detect senescence, we conducted a power analysis of MRR experiments (see SOM).
 This work indicated that power to detect senescence senescence strongly depends on study length (Fig. S11B) but is insensitive to release size (Fig. S11C).
 Clements and Patterson (1981) conducted a meta-analysis of MRR and dissection field experiments and determined that mortality increased with age at a rate comparable to the ‘mild’ senescence case population we consider in the power analysis (see SOM).
 In this case, detecting senescence with a power of 80% required a study length of at least 18 days.
 Since the median study duration for experiments included in our analysis was 10 days (Table SM2) this could partly explain our failure to detect senescence at the species level.
 It is possible however that laboratory studies overstate the magnitude of senescence since colony mosquitoes may survive long enough to experience physiological decline not felt in the wild.
-To our knowledge the MRR study of Harrington et al., (2014) on Aedes aegypti in Thailand has been the sole field experiment aiming to detect senescence and we argue that other similar studies would be worthwhile.
+To our knowledge the MRR study of Harrington et al., (2014) on Aedes aegypti in Thailand has been the sole field experiment aiming to detect senescence and further studies are clearly needed.